-- Hi 302-American Government.
-3 hours, annually.
-[See Department of Social Studies for description] - Sp 211-12-Public Speaking.
+See Department of English for description.
+World Literature or American Literature may be substituted for General Education requirement. - Sp 211-12-Public Speaking.
 2 hours each semester, annually.
-[See Department of Speech for description] - Ph 321-Basic Ideas in Philosophy.
+See Department of Speech for description. - Ph 321-Basic Ideas in Philosophy.
 3 hours, 1957-58.

 Introduction to principal systems of philosophy and a critical evaluation of each from the Christian viewpoint. - Ph 323-Critical Interpretation.
-3 hours, offered in 1956-57.
+3 hours, offered in 1958-59.